 Weekly Student Life Events

-For years students, staff, and faculty have taken time each Friday morning from 10-11 am during Coffee Hour to engage in conversation, share announcements, meet prospective students, and relax over freshly brewed coffee, hot tea, and locally baked donuts and muffins.
+Students, staff, and faculty take time each Wednesday following worship, for Coffee Hour to engage in conversation, share announcements, meet prospective students, and relax over freshly brewed coffee, hot tea, and locally baked donuts and muffins.

 Worship each Wednesday offers the community another occasion to experience the sacred traditions, diverse worship practices, and theological beliefs that support student spiritual formation, professional development—from leading preaching and worship—and genuine community engagement.
 In addition to these services are daily Morning Prayer and Tuesday Taize services led by the Society of St. Cornelius, Friday yoga sessions co-sponsored by the Office of Women’s Concerns, and the Fall Revival sponsored by the Black Seminarians.